 He hopes his students will glean valuable cybersecurity principles from his classes: “I hope they will improve on their existing foundational knowledge.
 Most of the classes I teach overlap and build on one another.
 I hope students take away the relationships between the subject material across the related classes.”

 In addition to teaching, Asst.
 Professor Law has served the College in other important ways.
-One of his key accomplishments was spearheading the effort on HCC’s reaccreditation as a National Center of Academic Excellence in Cyber Defense Education (CAE-CDE) designation by the National Security Agency (NSA).
+One of his key accomplishments was spearheading the effort on Harford’s reaccreditation as a National Center of Academic Excellence in Cyber Defense Education (CAE-CDE) designation by the National Security Agency (NSA).
 “I led the team that gathered data from across campus about the College’s cybersecurity practices and integration within the community and the cybersecurity industry.
 As the lead, I was the College’s liaison to the NSA team that reviewed the data we presented in the CAE-CDE portal.”

 He also worked on the Hire Harford First grant to transition CIS 135 “Introduction to Networks” and CIS 210 “Fundamentals of Network Security” to Competency-Based Mastery Learning courses.
-He worked with HCC colleagues Dawn Grissom, Pam Karwowski, Frank Mayer, Charlie Richardson, Michael Shirk, and Russell Burchill as well as two NSF consultants, Dr. David Toby and Casey O’Brien.
+He worked with Harford colleagues Dawn Grissom, Pam Karwowski, Frank Mayer, Charlie Richardson, Michael Shirk, and Russell Burchill as well as two NSF consultants, Dr. David Toby and Casey O’Brien.